Civil Rights Act of 1960: Background

-Reconstruction Era
+Reconstruction era

-In American history, the Reconstruction era was the period from 1865-1877 following the end of the American Civil War.
+In American history, the Reconstruction era was the period from 1865 to 1877 following the end of the American Civil War.
 This period was marked by various attempts made to redress the inequities imposed on African Americans through slavery.
 As a result, the Thirteenth, Fourteenth, and Fifteenth Amendments of the United States Constitution were ratified.
 These amendments were established to provide African Americans the same civil rights as white Americans, and are collectively referred to as the Reconstruction Amendments.
 This time period marked the beginnings of the Civil Rights Movement.

-Mid and Post-Reconstruction
+Mid- and post-Reconstruction

 By 1873, Supreme Court decisions began to limit the scope of Reconstruction legislation, and many whites resorted to intimidation and violence to undermine African Americans' voting rights.
 The Compromise of 1877, an informal agreement to resolve a political dispute, marked the end of the Reconstruction era.
 Southern Democrats largely stopped adhering to the provisions of Reconstruction legislation, ceasing to intervene in Southern voting practices, which prompted widespread disenfranchisement of African American voters.
 The Jim Crow Laws were established during the 19th century and served to block African American votes, ban integration in public facilities such as schools, and forbid interracial marriage in the South.
 The enactment of these laws severely undermined the progress toward equality made during the Reconstruction era.

-Public Opinion
+Public opinion

 During the 1950s, much of United States public opinion was still marked by a resistant attitude toward desegregation and racial equality, particularly in the South.
 Near the end of the decade, however, activists and proponents of the Civil Rights Movement had begun pressuring Congress to enact legislation which would more effectively protect the constitutional civil rights of African Americans.

 Brown v.
 Board of Education

 On May 17, 1954, the Supreme Court unanimously declared and established that racial segregation within schools was unconstitutional.
-This was the final outcome of Brown v.
+This was the outcome of Brown v.
 Board of Education.

 Subsequently, Southern white political leaders sought to defy the decision.
-Senator Harry Byrd of Virginia, the head of the Byrd Machine (Virginia's most influential political organization), described the decision as "the most serious blow that has yet been struck against the rights of the states in a matter vitally affecting their authority and welfare.”
+Senator Harry Byrd of Virginia, the head of the Byrd Machine (Virginia's most influential political organization), described the decision as "the most serious blow that has yet been struck against the rights of the states in a matter vitally affecting their authority and welfare."
 Two years after the decision, Senator Byrd had gathered almost 100 Southern politicians' signatures for his Southern Manifesto, an agreement to resist the decision.
 On February 25, 1956, he proposed Massive Resistance, a set of laws enacted to block integration.

 Aside from politicians, large groups of Southern white Americans also mobilized in efforts to prevent integration.
 Some white citizens elected to educate their children through private academies, which initially ran on public funds until this was found faulty in court.
 Some of these citizens also used threats of violence to intimidate black families.